 Antioxidants are chemicals that are believed to help protect the body from the harmful effects of other chemicals called free radicals.
 Free radicals exist in the body's cells, but have been found to cause damage to the cells.

 Antioxidants, including beta-carotene, vitamin A, vitamin C, vitamin E, and selenium are found mainly in fruit, nuts, grains and vegetables.
 Some people chose to take supplements as an additional source of antioxidants.

 Antioxidants have been studied as helping to give some additional immunity against colds, as anti- ageing supplements and even as a protective effect against some cancers.

-However, evidence about the protective health benefits of antioxidant supplements is mixed.
+However, scientific evidence about the protective health benefits of antioxidant supplements is mixed.

 There is also some evidence that antioxidant supplements may be harmful in some cases.